reflexer-labs/geb.js/docs/gebadmin.md

 Defined in packages/geb/lib/geb.d.ts:47

-Given an address returns a GebProxyAction object to execute bundled operations.
+Given an address returns a GebProxyActions object to execute bundled operations.
 Important: This requires the address to have deployed a GEB proxy through the proxy registry contract.
 It will throw a `DOES_NOT_OWN_HAVE_PROXY` error if the address specified does not have a proxy.
 Use the [deployProxy](gebadmin.md#deployproxy) function to get a new proxy.

 **Parameters:**